February 29, 2024

 5.]
 STAIN

 Weatherwood released a new stain that can turn oak into a beautiful driftwood gray, called Light Oaking.
-This product can work on any wood, so it's less complicated than some of their other products.
+This product can work on any wood, so it's incredibly easy to use.

 6.]
 LIGHTEN